Find Schools

 $23,645 Avg Student Debt

 By the time they get their degree, students from this school have racked up an average of $23,645 in student loans.
-During the early years of their career, Anoka-Ramsey Community College-Coon Rapids Campus graduates make an average of $43,464 annually.
+Once they receive their degree, Anoka-Ramsey Community College-Coon Rapids Campus graduates enter the workforce, making an average salary of $43,464 during the early year of their career.

 #3